EliseWei/readible/README.md

 ## To use
 - Clone the repo, `npm install`, and `node .` from the root of the project.
 - Ideally, you should be able to accept all the default settings offered by the prompts.
 Here's more detail on each:
+  1. Choose whether or not to include task tracking tooling
-  1. Choose to either modify your default code profile or create a new one.
+  2. Choose to either modify your default code profile or create a new one.
 A new one is useful if you want to use the accessible settings separately from your existing setup, for example, only when doing live code demos.
-  2. Select where you'd like your new font file to go -- probably with your other fonts.
+  3. Select where you'd like your new font file to go -- probably with your other fonts.
 You may wish to check the write permissions on this directory.
-  3. If creating a new code profile, choose the command you'd like to use to run it.
+  4. If creating a new code profile, choose the command you'd like to use to run it.
 Also specify where you'd like it to be stored.
-  4. If not creating a new code profile, specify where to find your existing settings.
+  5. If not creating a new code profile, specify where to find your existing settings.
 You can find this file by opening your settings.json from VS Code command palette.
 - The script should install everything or at least provide some useful feedback, including instructions for how to complete any steps it had trouble with.

 Alternately, the object in userconfig.js can be un-commented and populated with the same information, if you prefer, before running `node .`